 It is strange that after all these years, the music that I had in my ears, comes back.
-For exemple, in two of my compositions klezmer music reiterated intentionally – in the Sextet (2000) and even in the Concerto grosso (2001), I most likely heard the motives there as a child.
+For example, in two of my compositions klezmer music is reiterated intentionally – in the 'Sextet' (2000) and even in the 'Concerto Grosso' (2001), I most likely heard the motifs as a child.

-Penderecki’s reading of antiquity is thoroughly innovative and contemporary.
+Strofy, based on Greek, Persian and Hebrew texts, became part of the programme of the Warszawska Jesień (Warsaw Autumn) festival.
+In his article for Ruch Muzyczny magazine, Bohdan Pociej emphasised that Penderecki’s reading of antiquity is thoroughly innovative and contemporary.
 But the legendary critic, Stefan Kisielewski attacked the composer’s pathos and solemnity, questioning the value of the avant-garde:

 Is there no more humor, nor energy, nor play, nor variety and surprise, and no adventure in the world of music?

 The composer is said to be able to concentrate in any place at all.
-His first wife studied the piano, and he was distracted by the sound of the instrument, so he would leave the house… to work in a crowded café.
-It was the Jama Michalikowa, where he took always the same table, and, as legend has if, he wrote on paper napkins.
+His first wife studied the piano and he was distracted by the sound of the instrument, so he would leave the house… to work in a crowded café.
+It was called the Jama Michalikowa and he always chose the same table and, as legend has it, he wrote everything on paper napkins.

 Threnody to the Victims of Hiroshima (or 8’37”)

-May this threnody express my deep belief that the sacrifice of Hiroshima will never be forgotten and lost, and Hiroshima will become a symbol of brotherhood between people of good will
+May this threnody express my deep belief that the sacrifice of Hiroshima will never be forgotten and lost, and Hiroshima will become a symbol of brotherhood between people of good will.

 The young critic Jan Topolski described Penderecki’s Threnody in the following words:

-The nearly nine-minute threnody begisn with a cluster of all kinds of intruments, in the highest register and after about minute and a pause it gives way to aleatoric figures (…).
+The nearly nine-minute threnody begins with a cluster of all kinds of instruments, in the highest register and after about minute and a pause it gives way to aleatoric figures (…).
 In the fifth minute rare structures of an even more violent character emerge – the knocking on the box, playing on the bridge become clearer.
 Finally the last two minutes of the Threnody are once again a cluster in its full form, with a play on turning the volume up and down, and an added tremolo and change of registers.

-Another significant and less controversial representation of the Holocaust is the piece Kadisz, with the dedication “To the Abrahms of Łódź who wanted to live.
-The the Poles that saved Jews.”
+Another significant and less controversial representation of the Holocaust in Penderecki's work is the piece Kaddish, with the dedication 'To the Abrahms of Łódź who wanted to live.
+To the Poles who saved Jews.'

 New Eternal Rhythm Orchestra

-Krzysztof Penderecki never focused on composing film soundtracks, but we are nonetheless able to hear his work in many films, such as Stanley Kubrick’s Shining, Friedkin’s The Exorcist and the Quay Brother’s Mask.
-In each case it was the directors who were fascinated with the plasticity of his music and asked to employ it in their pictures.
+Krzysztof Penderecki never focused on composing film soundtracks but we are nonetheless able to hear his work in many films, such as Stanley Kubrick’s Shining, Friedkin’s The Exorcist and the Quay Brother’s Mask.
+In each case, it was the directors who were fascinated with the plasticity of his music and asked to employ it in their pictures.

-He composed music to ''The Saragossa Manuscript'' by Wojciech Jerzy Has in Polish Radio Experimental Studio – disturbing electroacoustic sounds are interspersed here with fragments of stylized early music.
+He also composed the music to The Saragossa Manuscript, directed by Wojciech Jerzy Has, at the Polish Radio Experimental Studio – disturbing electroacoustic sounds are interspersed here with fragments of stylised early music.

-In an interview with Liliana Śnieg-Czaplewska, Penderecki said
+In an interview with Liliana Śnieg-Czaplewska, Penderecki said:

 Is the true meaning of postmodernism, in which we apparently live, equal with the notion that it suffices to sit down in a library over a music score, and cut out Rachmaninov’s strings, Mahler’s pathos (and his title!), Chopin’s figurations and passages, Ravel’s instrumentations, and harps and bells of film music and simply put them together?
 That’s it?
 It’s ready?

 I began working in June , and after a few months I was about halfway, a kind of capriccio was formed.
 But after September 11th, the concept underwent a radical change.
 I decided to write a darker and more serious piece.
-I withdrew a part of the material, and went back to certain place in the structure and introduced a choral
+I withdrew a part of the material, and went back to certain place in the structure and introduced a choral...

-Dendrology and labyrinths
+Dendrology & labyrinths

-Penderecki and Dali
+Penderecki & Dali

-Source: K. Lisicki, ''Szkice o Krzysztofie Penderecki'' (1973); A. Lewandowska-Kąkol, ''Dźwięki, szepty, zgrzyty.
-Wywiady z kompozytorami'' (2012); M. Tomaszewski ''Penderecki.
+Source: K. Lisicki, 'Szkice o Krzysztofie Penderecki' (1973); A. Lewandowska-Kąkol, 'Dźwięki, szepty, zgrzyty.
+Wywiady z kompozytorami' (2012); M. Tomaszewski 'Penderecki.
 Bunt i wyzwolenie.
-Rozpętanie żywiołów'' (2008), Jędrzej Słodkowski, ''Kadisz Pendereckieg'' (2008) and others.
+Rozpętanie żywiołów' (2008), Jędrzej Słodkowski, 'Kadisz Pendereckiego' (2008).